Product Comparison: Alarm Lock Trilogy DL3200 and Kaba Ilco Eplex E5200 Series

 - E5200 - 16 access schedules, 32 holiday/vacation blocks

-Both Kaba-Ilco and Alarm Lock offer good technical support and comparable warrantees on their products.
+Both Dorma Kaba and Alarm Lock offer good technical support and comparable warrantees on their products.
 Both are rock solid companies with good customer service track records.
-They produce products of similarly good quality and roughly the same low percentage of defective returns.
+Both produce products of similarly good quality and roughly the same low percentage of defective returns.